 1.Find something you LOVE doing to stay motivated to work out!

 Waaaay back in high school I used to do jazz, tap, and ballet dancing.
 What I discovered is that not only do I love ballet, but I also love what’s known as ‘toe’.
-This is a special class where you where the toe shoes that have the wooden block in the end.
+This is a special class where you wear the toe shoes that have the wooden block in the end.
 It’s the kind of shoes professional ballet dancers wear.
-And even though they’re an evil wench on the toes and toenails, if you can cram enough cotton in there, it’s incredibly fun!
+And even though they’re an evil wench on the toes and toenails, if you can cram enough cotton in there, it’s so dang fun!

 2. Find a Partner

-–>ACTION: Think about your friends, family, and partner.
+Think about your friends, family, and partner.
 Who is MOST LIKELY to want to work out with you, and actually keep up?
 Set a reminder to ask them, or send a text, or call them RIGHT NOW!